sizzlebop/bibble/OVERVIEW.md

 - **Advanced research assistant** with event-driven research sessions and intelligent content extraction
 - **⚡ MCP Context Diet optimization** with on-demand tool discovery that dramatically reduces prompt size and improves performance
 - **🎭 Fun Tools for Hackathon** with ASCII art generation and random cat images for terminal entertainment
+- **🌈 Terminal Animations** with stunning visual effects using chalk-animation library - perfect for hackathon showcase
 - **Configuration management** with dot-notation access and JSON storage in ~/.bibble/
 - **Chat history** tracking, export, and import with persistent storage
 - **Rich terminal UI** with markdown rendering and colored text output